camigord/System-Integration-Project/README.md

 #### Simulator

 We have developed two classifiers, the first one is a SSD, the second a RCNN.
 Simulation works well with both of them.
-* To launch project with SSD classifier, type the following command:
+* To launch project with SSD classifier, type the following command.
+This is also used if no model parameter is specified or if the original launch file (that doesn't specify this parameter) is used.
 ```bash
 roslaunch launch/styx.launch model:='frozen_inference_graph_simulation_ssd.pb'
 ```